-1. There shall be an Educational Policy Committee whose members shall usually include the President, the Vice-President, the Bursar, the Senior Tutor (who shall be secretary of the Committee), and five Fellows who are Tutors.
+1. There shall be an Educational Policy Committee whose members shall usually include 17 the President, the Vice-President, the Bursar, the Senior Tutor (who shall be secretary of the Committee), the Tutor for Women 18 and five Fellows who are Tutors.
 The Tutor for Graduates shall be a member ex officio.
-One Junior Research Fellow shall also be a member of the Committee and the Agenda shall be divided into 'A' and 'B' and the representatives of the M.C.R. and J.C.R. shall be present for those items of Agenda 'A'.
+19 One Junior Research Fellow shall also be a member of the Committee and the Agenda shall be divided into 'A' and 'B' and the representatives of the M.C.R. and J.C.R. shall be present for those items of Agenda 'A'.